Video credit: FF Nick Bartos

 The Town of Vernon Fire Department provides fire, medical and emergency related services in the Town of Vernon.
 We are one of the largest all volunteer departments in the State of Connecticut, with members ranging in age from 14 to 70.
 We operate six engines, two tower ladders, two heavy rescues, three ambulances and multiple specialty trucks out of six stations.

-When fully completed, your application can be returned to any Town of Vernon fire house (Monday nights between 7:00 p.m. and 9:00 p.m.), the "Information Desk" at Vernon Town Hall, or it can be mailed to Town of Vernon Fire Department, P.O.
-Box 54, Vernon, CT 06066, Attention: Recruitment Committee.
-Once received, a member of the Recruitment Committee will call to confirm that your application has been received, give you some general information regarding when you can expect to begin with the department, starting with your introductory meeting with the Fire Chief and answer any questions you might have.
-Typically, our introductory training programs are held twice a year (spring and fall).
+When fully completed, your application can be mailed or dropped off to: Town of Vernon Fire Department, Attn: Administrative Assistant Chief, 280 West Rd, Vernon, CT 06066.
+Once received, a member of the Recruitment Committee will call or email you to confirm that your application has been received, give you some general information regarding when you can expect to begin with the department, starting with your introductory meeting with the Fire Chief and answer any questions you might have.
+Typically, our introductory training programs are held twice a year (spring and fall)."

 Also, click the tab above for Frequently Asked Questions that might assist you in some questions you might have.
 Again, thank you for your interest in joining the Town of Vernon Fire Department.

 Our membership ranges in age from 14 to 70.
 Junior members (age 14 to 17) are limited in what they can do on the emergency scene (i.e. they can not perform interior structural firefighting), however they provide support and get plenty of training.
 Several current department members, officers and an assistant chief started in the department as junior members.

 No experience is necessary, just a desire to help and a willingness to learn.

 There are no verbal or written exams necessary to join.
 Each new applicant is required to have a physical and police background check completed as part of the membership process.